houssemko/Ublock-Origin-filters-for-Youtube/README.md

 This filter list aims to:
 - Clean up YouTube’s cluttered interface
-- Remove recommended videos, sidebars, and other non-essential elements
-- Improve focus on the content you actually want to watch

 Inspired by community-driven efforts to streamline YouTube’s increasingly busy layout .